jonrad/theia-server-proxy-extension/README.md

 * Debug command output
 * Test with different port/url
 * widget context should have instance of app
+* Close window if express doesn't know about it
+* Port listing

 ## Roadmap of nice to haves

+* Open using minibrowser
 * Customizable loading logo
 * Fading of loading logo
 * Jupyter open files via theia